pimterry/notes/README.md

 You already have a tool that backs up and syncs your data (be it Dropbox, iCloud, Seafile or whatever).
 You already have a text editor on your desktop, your laptops, your phone and that tablet you've forgotten about.
 You want to take notes on these myriad fancy boxes.

-You could use a web 2.0 note taking app that reimplements both of these parts from scratch, badly.
-You could tie yourself to a tool that holds all your data for you in their own brand-new format, locks you to their (often bloated) UI, and then steadily removes features unless you pay (hey Evernote).
+You could use a web X.0 note taking app that reimplements all of that from scratch (poorly).
+You could tie yourself to a tool that holds all your data for you in its own brand-new format, locks you into its (often bloated) UI, and then steadily removes features unless you start paying (hey Evernote).
+You don't have to.

-Or you could just have a folder full of text files, synced with your sync-thing of choice, edited with your edit-thing of choice, and accessible from a million other new tools too, when you next fancy a change.
-You can do that with little more than windows explorer and notepad, but it's nice to have a specialised tool to make this a little neater.
+Instead, you could have a simple folder full of simple text files, synced with your sync-thing of choice, edited with your edit-thing of choice.
+It's easy to understand, easy to use, and accessible from a million other new tools too whenever you next fancy a change.
+You can do this with little more than windows explorer and notepad, but it's nice to have a specialised tool to add on top and make this a little neater where you can.

-That's where `notes` comes in.
-Bring your own data syncing, bring your own text editor, put your notes in good old fashioned files, and `notes` will give you a CLI tool to glue it all together.
+**That's where `notes` comes in.
+Bring your own data syncing, bring your own text editor, put your notes in good old fashioned files, and `notes` will give you a CLI tool to neatly glue it all together.**

+This is just one tool in the chain. `notes` is a command line tool, and some people will want a proper UI, or a web interface, or something that works on mobile.
+You can use this in one place and solve every other step in that chain any other way you like though &mdash; there's no shortage of simple file browsers and text editors that'll get the job done on any platform you like.

 ## How do I install this?